 Figure 5 shows an example of our results from the Extreme Case, the data shown are monthly zonal means for February.
-Here we look at the MEE forcing region only, i.e., in the mesosphere and above, because the three-month span of this simulation is not long enough for the NO_x transport to cause full stratospheric effects.
+Here we look at the MEE forcing region only, i.e. the mesosphere and above, because the three-month span of this simulation is not long enough for NO_x transport to cause full stratospheric effects.
 The ozone impacts below 0.1 hPa are thus small (not shown).
-Although both hemispheres were equally forced with APEEP, except for the differences in the geographic extent of magnetic latitudes, the ozone effect is much clearer over the NH winter pole (Figures 5a and 5b) due to a faster recovery in the summer pole through production driven by O_2 photodissociation.
-Depletion is seen at an altitude range between 0.01 and 0.5 hPa at the latitudes poleward of 45° , with the strongest effect reaching 45% just below 0.01 hPa and North of 60° .
+Although both hemispheres were equally forced with APEEP, except for the differences in the geographic extent of magnetic latitudes, the ozone effect is much clearer in the NH winter pole (Panels 5a and 5b) due to faster recovery in the summer pole through production driven by O_2 photodissociation.
+Depletion is seen at an altitude range between 0.01 and 0.5 hPa at latitudes 45° - 90° degrees, with the strongest effect reaching 45% just below 0.01 hPa and North of 60°.
 The depletion here is naturally stronger than for the year 2003 because the extreme APEEP forcing was applied throughout the simulation.
-The response extends down to $\approx 45^{\circ}$ latitude, which is consistent with the extent of the APEEP forcing (see Figure 2).
-The simulations with the ZM and the MLT forcings give very similar results, and the differences are generally marginal in the range of a few percent, except in few small and isolated regions.
+The response extends down to latitude $\approx 45^\circ$, which is consistent with the extent of the APEEP forcing (see Figure 2).
+The simulations with ZM and MLT forcings give very similar results, and the differences are generally marginal in the range of a few percent, except in few small and isolated regions.

-3.2 Odd nitrogen
+165 3.2 Odd nitrogen

-The chemical lifetime of odd nitrogen (NO_x) is days-to-months in the mesosphere-lower thermosphere, and its concentration can easily accumulate especially during polar winter conditions.
-Therefore, one would expect that a faithful representation of the MLT dependency of the APEEP forcing and the related NO_x production is probably not crucial for the NO_x distribution or the NO_x -driven ozone depletion in the upper stratosphere.
+Odd nitrogen (NO_x) chemical lifetime is days-to-months in the mesosphere-lower thermosphere, and NO_x concentration can easily accumulate especially during polar winter conditions.
+Therefore, one would expect that a faithful representation of MLT dependency of APEEP forcing and NO_x production is probably not crucial for the NO_x distribution or NO_x -driven ozone depletion in the upper stratosphere.